-1. To install the cover housing, insert both ends of the cover housing into the retainers.
+1. Insert both ends of the cover housing into the retainers.

-2. Make sure to fix the front part of the

-cargo area cover behind the rear seat.
+2. Make sure to fix the front part of the cargo area cover behind the rear seat.

 Convenient tie-down hooks (Outback)

 The convenient tie-down hooks are designed only for securing light cargo.
 Never try to secure cargo that exceeds the capacity of the hooks.
 The maximum load capacity is 44 lbs (20 kg) per hook.